 Topics covered

--Designing a balanced menu adapted to the cold
+Developing a balanced menu suited to cold weather

 At all times, we will have access to an emergency shelter if necessary, ensuring a safe environment for the whole group.